Frank Edward Young (VC): Early life

-The son of a serving soldier in the Bedfordshire Regiment, Frank Young was born in Cherat, British India in October 1895.
+The son of a serving soldier in the Bedfordshire Regiment, Frank Young was born in Cherat, British India on 2 October 1895.
 Having returned to Britain for his schooling, he joined the Hitchin Company of the Hertfordshire Regiment as a Boy Bugler in November 1909, serving as a part-time territorial soldier.

 First World War

-Following the outbreak of war, Young was found medically unfit for overseas service and had to undergo an operation.
-In January 1915 he was passed fit and was posted with a reinforcement draft to 1/1st battalion Hertfordshire Regiment, then serving as part of the British Expeditionary Force on the Western Front.
-His father had rejoined the army and was serving as the battalion's Regimental Sergeant Major.
-Both father and son saw service through successive engagements in 1915, including the Battles of Festubert and Loos and during this period the latter was promoted to Sergeant.
+Following the outbreak of the Great War, Young was found medically unfit for overseas service and had to undergo an operation.
+In January 1915 he was passed fit and was posted with a reinforcement draft to 1/1st Battalion, Hertfordshire Regiment, then serving as part of the British Expeditionary Force (BEF) on the Western Front.
+His father had rejoined the army and was serving as the battalion's regimental sergeant major.
+Both father and son saw service through successive engagements in 1915, including the Battles of Festubert and Loos, and during this period the latter was promoted to sergeant.
 In 1916 he was appointed as a bombing instructor at the Rouen Central Bombing School, but was wounded in an accident.
 After a period of recovery Young was selected for officer training and was subsequently commissioned as a second lieutenant on 27 April 1917, being posted to a reserve battalion of the Bedfordshire Regiment in Britain.
 Following an interlude training with the Royal Flying Corps, Young returned to the infantry and was sent to rejoin the 1/1st Hertfordshires in France on 12 September 1918, being appointed commander of No. 4 Company on arrival.

 Victoria Cross

 The action for which Second Lieutenant Young was to be awarded a posthumous Victoria Cross occurred in the aftermath of Allied success at the Battle of Havrincourt.
 Soon after he rejoined 1/1st battalion, it was moved into the front-lines south east of Havrincourt, near a copse named Triangle Wood.
 In the late afternoon of 18 September 1918, after an intense artillery barrage, German troops launched an assault against this position.
 Although the enemy gained an initial foothold, ultimately the battalion's line held and they were forced to withdraw.
-Young's actions and leadership in the successful defence resulted in his award of the medal, the full citation for which was published in the London Gazette on 14 December 1918 and read:
+Young's actions and leadership in the successful defence resulted in his award of the medal, the full citation for which was published in The London Gazette on 14 December 1918 and read:

 Initially Young was listed as missing, however his body was found by a British patrol on 27 September at the edge of Havrincourt Wood.
 He was subsequently reburied nearby in Hermies Hill British Cemetery, Hermies.
 The grave stone is located at 3B5.

 The medal

-His Victoria Cross is displayed at the Bedfordshire and Hertfordshire Regimental Collection at the Wardown Park Museum, Luton, Bedfordshire.
+His VC is displayed at the Bedfordshire and Hertfordshire Regimental Collection at the Wardown Park Museum, Luton, Bedfordshire.